-Price is per person, some rooms can accommodate 4 guests.
-All taxes (including Room Taxes) are included.
+Price is per person (based on a MINIMUM of two guests), All taxes (including Room Taxes) are included.

 Single Person Supplement is available, please contact the office on 866.313.4592